nourAhmed123/JavaScript-Tasks/README.md

 Note :

-.Each Folder contain PDF For Tasks Explaination
+.Each Folder contains PDF For Tasks Explaination

-.
-Window object in task 5 and Task 6 Need To install live server extension on vs code for better performance.
+.Task-5(window object folder)  and Task 6 Need To install live server extension on vs code for better performance.